-(a) It is a discriminatory prohibited practice for a recipient covered entity, in carrying out any program or activity directly, or through contractual, licensing or other arrangements, to make or permit selections of sites or locations of facilities that fail to consider and allow for the availability, or lack thereof, of accessible public transportation for persons with a physical or mental-disability.

-- (b) It is a prohibited practice for covered entities providing public or private transportation subject to Section 504 of the Rehabilitation Act of 1973, as amended, and/or the Americans with Disabilities Act of 1990, as amended, to fail to adhere to the nondiscrimination and accessibility requirements set forth in the U.S. Department of Transportation (DOT) implementing regulations at 49 CFR Parts 27, 37, 38, and 39.
-This includes compliance with DOT requirements governing rail, bus, fixed-route, demand-responsive and paratransit services, including requirements relating to program access, new construction, alterations and vehicles. - (1) If such applicable DOT regulations are subsequently repealed or amended to provide weaker nondiscrimination or access protections or prohibitions, the DOT provisions in effect at the time of adoption of these Section 11135 regulations shall nevertheless continue to govern covered entities subject to Section 11135. - (2) If applicable DOT regulations are subsequently repealed or amended to provide stronger nondiscrimination or access protections and prohibitions, those subsequent DOT provisions shall be deemed to govern covered entities subject to Section 11135, without the need for further state regulatory action. - (c) It is a prohibited practice for covered entities operating fixed route bus systems or paratransit systems to fail to adhere to the accessibility requirements for new vehicles or alterations of existing vehicles as set forth in Title 49, Part 27 of the Code of Federal Regulations.
+- (a) It is a discriminatory prohibited practice for a recipient covered entity, in carrying out any program or activity directly, or through contractual, licensing or other arrangements, to make or permit selections of sites or locations of facilities that fail to consider and allow for the availability, or lack thereof, of accessible public transportation for persons with a physical or mental disability people with disabilities. - (b) It is a prohibited practice for covered entities providing public or private transportation subject to section 504 of the Rehabilitation Act of 1973, as amended, and/or the Americans with Disabilities Act of 1990, as amended, to fail to adhere to the nondiscrimination and accessibility requirements of those Acts and those set forth in the U.S. Department of Transportation (DOT) implementing regulations at 49 CFR Parts 27, 37, 38, and 39, as those Parts existed in the 10/1/2018 revision, which are hereby incorporated by reference.
+This includes compliance with DOT requirements governing rail, bus, fixed-route, demand-responsive and paratransit services, including requirements relating to program access, new construction, alterations and vehicles.
+If California laws prescribe stronger protections for the benefit of people with disabilities, the stronger protections shall apply. - (c) It is a prohibited practice for covered entities operating fixed route bus systems or paratransit systems to fail to adhere to the accessibility requirements for new vehicles or alterations of existing vehicles as set forth in section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1990, as amended, and 49 CFR Part 27, as that Part existed in the 10/1/2018 revision, which is hereby incorporated by reference.
+If California laws prescribe stronger protections for the benefit of people with disabilities, the stronger protections shall apply.